 Serve with: Classic martinis or really, any favorite cocktail

 Ok, so this isn't technically a flavored nut, but I'd never heard of blistered peanuts before so I was definitely intrigued (I hope this admission doesn't ruin my credibility here—I've had boiled peanuts and love them in all their slimy, lentil-y glory!).
 A quick Google search told me that "blister-fried" peanuts are a Southern tradition, which is said to have originated in eastern North Carolina.
 Basically, the peanuts are soaked in water to remove their skins, and when they're roasted, the skin blisters, resulting in an extra-crunchy texture.
-I was skeptical that they'd actually taste any different from regular roasted, salted peanuts, but they definitely do—and they're insanely addictive.
+I was skeptical that they'd actually taste any different from regular roasted, salted peanuts, but they definitely do—and they're insanely crave-worthy.
 Bonus: They're also easy on your wallet, and the flavor is flexible enough to go well with pretty much any cocktail you conjure up. ($2.69 for 13 ounces; 21 cents per ounce)